-Professional negligence is a risk for every professional who starts a business.
-But there are some steps you can take to limit your exposure - and taking out professional indemnity insurance is one such step.
+The risk of professional negligence is always there for every professional services business.
+But there are some steps you can take to manage your exposure - and taking out professional indemnity insurance is one such step.

 An accusation of professional negligence will usually be made when the accuser considers that the services have fallen below what would be expected of a reasonably competent professional in that field.
-Professional negligence is a serious matter, but there are various steps that can be taken to limit your exposure.
+But there are various steps that can be taken to limit the risks.

 For a professional negligence claim to succeed, there are three key criteria which would have to be found to be present: